How to clean your blinds

-Very few people would ever list cleaning as a favoured task, especially when it’s the finicky job of cleaning your blinds.
-It’s easily neglected or overlooked because it can be very time-consuming or perhaps you’re just not sure the right way to go about it.
+Cleaning your blinds is a task easily neglected or overlooked because it can be time-consuming or perhaps you’re just not sure the right way to go about it.
 If your blinds came with care instructions, read those first and follow the directions provided.
-If not, here’s our advice on how to clean the different types of blinds in your home.
+If not, here’s some advice from our blind experts on how to clean the different types of blinds in your home

 Wood blinds are often treated to repel dirt so a good furniture polish and a soft cloth could be all that’s needed.
 If you do need to use water to get off greater muck, be careful not to get the wood too wet or it could warp.
 Wipe dry immediately.

 Minor stains or grime on fabric blinds can be treated with a damp sponge or microfiber cloth.
 Blot the area until clean being careful not to get them too wet.
 Make sure they’re dry before you raise them back up though.
-For major stains or grime you may need to get a professional to do them.
+For major stains or grime you may need to get a professional cleaning.

 Depending on whether your vertical blinds are fabric or vinyl, follow the instructions for the types of blinds listed above.
 Another way to get dust and cobwebs off this type of blind is with a clothing lint roller.